odhiambophabian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is my first readme on 12-newest_files
+This is my readme on 0x02-shell_redirections